Cost to Build a Deck – 2023 Average Prices & Cost Calculator

 Deck Railings

 Deck railings are another cost factor, and choosing a more expensive railing option will affect the cost of the deck.
-For example, a fine clear glass rail will be significantly more costly than a pressure treated pre-fabricated rail.
-The cost of the railing includes the cost of posts, rails, and balusters.
+For example, a fine clear glass rail will be significantly more costly than a pressure-treated prefabricated rail.

-If you’re estimating the cost of a railing check out our baluster calculator.
+If you’re estimating the cost of a railing, check out our baluster calculator.

 Decking Material